Relational Linearity is a Predictor of Hallucinations: Dataset details: prompt templates and synthetic entity generation

-\paragraph{Synthetic entity generation.} We generate synthetic subjects deterministically with a fixed random seed and enforce uniqueness within each relation (rejecting duplicates until reaching $N{=}1000$ unique subjects per relation).
-Subjects are formed by sampling from fixed token pools and concatenating sampled components under a single canonical formatting rule per entity type, so the rendered prompt strings are unambiguous.
+\paragraph{Synthetic entity generation.} For each relation in \dataset, we generate $N{=}200$ synthetic subjects using deterministic sampling with fixed random seeds.
+We enforce uniqueness within each relation by rejecting duplicates until reaching the required number of unique subjects.
+Each relation is associated with an entity type, such as person, company, landmark, product, star, or superhero.
+Subjects are then constructed from frozen token pools using an entity-type-specific canonical formatting rule.

-\textbf{Token pools.} The token pools (e.g., first/last names, company-name components, and country prefix/suffix syllables) were generated once using OpenAI ChatGPT-5.2 \citep{openai2025gpt52} and then \emph{frozen}.